bjjs20/morse-translator/README.md

-# 🐶🤖 Morse Translator Chrome Extension
+# 🐶🤖 The Morselator Chrome Extension

 This Chrome extension lets you:
 - 🔁 Translate text ↔ Morse code